Ring-a-Pose: A Ring for Continuous Hand Pose Tracking: User Study 1: Worn Finger Comparison

 ~\theDevice{} has similar performances when worn on all five fingers.
 The results are detailed in Fig.~\ref{fig: figners-results}(a).
-For user-independent models, the results range from 9.2mm (thumb) to 10.7mm (index finger).
-For user-dependent models, the results range from 5.6mm (thumb) to 6.1 mm (middle finger).
-We further break down the individual tracked finger's performance, shown in Fig.~\ref{fig: figners-results}(b): the worn finger generally tracks itself better than other fingers do.
-The multivariate analysis of variance (MANOVA) with model type and worn fingers as independent variables and individual tracked finger errors as dependent variables showed that the worn finger has a significant effect (p=0.008<0.05) on individual tracked finger errors.
-We then follow up the MANOVA test with individual ANOVA tests for each tracked finger, we find the thumb (p=0.001<0.05), ring finger (p=0.020<0.05), and the pinky finger (p=0.015<0.05) depend on the worn finger, and the other tracked fingers do not.
-But in most practical cases, we track the hand as a whole.
-A two-way repeated ANOVA test on model types and worn fingers showed that the worn finger factor is not statistically significant ($p=0.08$).
+For user-independent models, the errors range from 9.2mm (thumb) to 10.7mm (index finger).
+For user-dependent models, the errors range from 5.6mm (thumb) to 6.1 mm (middle finger).
+We break down the individual tracked finger's performance (Fig.~\ref{fig: figners-results}(b)): the worn finger generally tracks itself better than other fingers do.
+The multivariate analysis of variance (MANOVA) with model type and worn fingers as independent variables and individual tracked finger errors as dependent variables showed that the worn finger has a significant effect (F$_{5,93}$=3.35, p=0.008<0.05) on individual tracked finger errors.
+We then follow up the MANOVA test with individual ANOVA tests for each tracked finger, we find the thumb (F$_{4,36}$=5.76, p=0.001<0.05), ring finger (F$_{4,36}$=3.35, p=0.020<0.05), and pinky finger (F$_{4,36}$=3.58, p=0.015<0.05) depend on the worn finger, and the other tracked fingers do not.
+But in most practical cases, the hand is tracked as a whole.
+A two-way repeated ANOVA test on model types and worn fingers showed that the worn finger factor is not statistically significant (F$_{4,36}$=2.26, p=0.08).

-In summary, while~\theDevice{} has comparable performance across all worn fingers for full-hand tracking, it tracks individual fingers differently based on the worn finger.